-The Red (Team) Analysis Society is a think tank devoted to strategic foresight and warning (SF&W), anticipatory intelligence and risk management for national and international security issues.
-It aims to promote the use of SF&W and to develop best practice, notably grounded in science.
-It is a non-partisan, non-profit research organization.
-It benefits from the guidance of an Advisory Council.
+The Red (Team) Analysis Society is both a consultancy and a think tank devoted to strategic foresight and warning (SF&W), anticipatory intelligence and risk management for national and international security or geopolitical issues.
+Our aim is to allow for the use of SF&W and risk management for political and geopolitical uncertainties by all actors, while developing best practice, notably grounded in science.

-The name Red (Team) Analysis is inspired by Red Team activity or Red Teaming, used initially in the U.S. Army to simulate the activity of opponents in war-gaming or strategic simulations (for more on red team and red teaming activities in general see the excellent website the Red Team Journal).
+The name The Red (Team) Analysis Society (Red (Team) Analysis or RTAS for short) is inspired by Red Team activity or Red Teaming, used initially in the U.S. Army to simulate the activity of opponents in war-gaming or strategic simulations (for more on red team and red teaming activities in general see the excellent website the Red Team Journal).
 By extension, Red (Team) Analysis aims at promoting a strategic foresight analysis grounded in science that struggles against our many cognitive, normative and emotional biases through various tools and methodologies, including not being limited by “politically correct” approaches.
 Interestingly in the Soviet Union, similar activities were called Blue or Green Team activity (courtesy of Levon Sevunts @LevonSevunts).